resbaz/nectar-cloud-lessons/Planning/lesson_III.md

 ##Motivation

 In order to work with NeCTAR VM's, researchers need to know to access their VM's so that they can do basic maintenance.

 They will also know the commands to use on Debian and Ubuntu based VM's to keep the installed software up to date.
 Hence improving the security of their VM's.

-This knowledge is also a foundation for securely moving files between a VM and the researchers desktop, which is covered in the next lesson, Lesson IV.
+This knowledge is also a foundation for securely moving files between a VM and the researchers desktop, which is covered in a later lesson.

 ##Story